-So, here’s the CentOS 8!
+So, here’s the CentOS 8.4!
 After the commencement of CentOS in the year 2008, people have enjoyed the service amazingly.
-On September 24th, 2019, CentOS version 8 got released to preserve the awesomeness it is been reputed with many years.
+On June 3, 2021, CentOS version 8.4 got released to preserve the awesomeness it is been reputed for many years.
 Now, we have got the latest version of the CentOS 8 in our hands.

-So, the people using CentOS 8 are all awarded with the stability, efficiency as well as reliability.
-In this article, we will go into details that are imparted into CentOS 8.
+So, the people using CentOS 8.4 are all awarded with stability, efficiency as well as reliability.
+In this article, we will go into details that are imparted into CentOS 8.4.

 1. Your desktop background: